You've worked hard to get there. How do you make the most of it?

 You can take care of some of your cash flow needs at the same time you rebalance your portfolio each year.
 As you reallocate your assets, take out the cash you need.
 For example, say your target allocation is 60 percent stocks and 40 percent bonds—but your portfolio has drifted to 65 percent stocks and 35 percent bonds.
 You could cash out what you need from the stock portion and then reallocate what's left over to bonds until you're back on target.

-At age 70½, start taking required minimum distributions (RMD).
+Pay attention to required minimum distributions (RMD).

 Periodically review your health and life insurance coverage.